-The Company's performance reflects the position under the various inter-company and intra-group agreements that have been put in place during the year, and the ongoing performance and value of the investment portfolio.
-See the Strategic Report for further details.
+The Company's performance reflects the position under the various inter-company and inter-group agreements that have been put in place during the year, and the ongoing performance and value of the investment portfolio.
+Please refer to the Strategic Report for further detail.